-BACK/Speakerphone Key Press to delete a single space or character.
+BACK Key Press to delete a single space or character.
 Press and hold to delete entire words.
 Press this key once in a menu to go back one level.
-Use to turn speakerphone on/off on the right side of the phone.

-T2T Key Use to activate/disactivate the Touch2Talk function.
+PTT (Push to Talk) Key Use to activate/disactivate the PTT function.

-Manner Mode Key Use to set the Manner mode (from standby mode press and hold \\ for about 3 seconds).
+Manner Mode Key Use to set the Manner mode (from standby mode press and hold for about 3 seconds).

-Navigation Keys Use for quick access to Messages,
+Navigation Key Use for quick access to Messages, Scheduler, Speaker on/off mode.